j-w-yun/Van-der-Waals-Simulation/README.md

 # Classical-Simulation

-TODO list:

-	Permeability of piston-boxes to allow critical molecules to walk far distances

-	Improve OpenCL collision handling and appropriate more computation to GPU
+TODO:

+	Selectively permeable cell linked-lists to improve efficiency?

-	Neural net implementation for each common solvent and macromolecule
+	Neural net implementation for each amino acid to fold peptides?

-	Cell linked-list implementation for short-range interactions
+	Move all non-GUI Java computation to OpenCL

 <hr>

 Pistons implemented